redis/redis-vl-python/docs/index.md

 # Redis Vector Library (RedisVL)

-RedisVL provides a powerful Python client library for using Redis as a Vector Database.
+RedisVL provides a powerful, dedicated Python client library for using Redis as a [Vector Database](https://redis.com/solutions/use-cases/vector-database).
 Leverage the speed and reliability of Redis along with vector-based semantic search capabilities to supercharge your application!

 ```{gallery-grid}
 :grid-columns: 1 2 2 3